-I do love to experiment with lots of different curry recipes and would always try to make from scratch but sometimes time runs away with you.
-So this quick curry sauce is my easy, I haven’t got much time to get an amazing meal on the table, go-to recipe.
+I do love to experiment with lots of different curry recipes, like my Easy Chickpea Curry or Thai Salmon Traybake.
+And if I have the time, I would always try to make the sauces from scratch but sometimes time runs away with you.
+So this easy base curry sauce is my quick, I haven’t got much time, but yet, I still want an amazing meal, go-to recipe.

-This quick curry sauce is super versatile and you can pretty much add anything in it to suit your tastes or whatever you have lurking in the cupboards, fridge or freezer.
+This easy curry sauce is super versatile and you can pretty much add anything in it to suit your tastes or whatever you have lurking in the cupboards, fridge or freezer.

-For this curry, I added, roasted aubergine and fresh kale.
+For this base curry sauce, I added, roasted aubergine and fresh kale.
 However, the options are endless.

-The trick to making this curry so quick is using a curry paste and a few extra ingredients from the cupboard.
+The trick to making this curry so quickly is using a curry paste and a few extra ingredients from the cupboard.
 I did stop using pastes for a while as I was worried about hidden sugars.
-However, I have returned for ease and also know now that for my daughter they actually have a minimal impact if any on raising blood sugar levels.
+However, I have returned for ease, time and flavour.
+We have also discovered through monitoring blood sugar levels after the meal, that for my daughter, these pastes actually have a minimal impact, if any, on raising blood sugar levels.

-What you will need for the Easy Creamy Quick Curry Sauce :
+What you will need for the Easy Base Curry Sauce

 - Rapeseed oil